jasl/simple_inference_server/sdks/ruby/README.md

 - Per-client configuration only
 - Blocking IO that integrates with Ruby 3 Fiber scheduler

+If you don't pass an adapter, `SimpleInference::Client` uses `SimpleInference::HTTPAdapters::Default` (Net::HTTP).

 For Falcon / async environments, you can keep the default adapter, or use the optional HTTPX adapter (requires the `httpx` gem):

 ```ruby